sj-can/ngs_pipeline/docs/using_snakemake/README.md

   * Inputs need to link to outputs
   * Endpoints need to be specified in the snakefile rule all

 The following steps need to be configured to add a rule to the pipeline.
 We are going to use the bwa command, which you previously used on the command line as an example.
 It is already partially completed.

-Lets start with the **configuration file**.
-Open it up to edit it.
+Lets start with the **configuration file** (config.yaml).
+Change to it's directory and open it up to edit it.

+    cd /home/ubuntu/NGS_pipeline/snakefiles

 Add in the path to bwa executable (file)

     bwa:
-        /home/ec2-user/software/bwa
+        /home/ubuntu/software/bwa

-Now open up the **snakefile**
+Now open up the **Snakefile**

 We know we need to include a bwamem rule so let us pre-emptively include that here: